-- Get emergency help or call 911 right away if you take too many hydrocodone bitartrate and acetaminophen tablets (overdose).
-When you first start taking hydrocodone bitartrate and acetaminophen tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.
-Talk to your healthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose. - Taking hydrocodone bitartrate and acetaminophen tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your hydrocodone bitartrate and acetaminophen tablets.
-They could die from taking them.
-Selling or giving away hydrocodone bitartrate and acetaminophen tablets is against the law. - Store hydrocodone bitartrate and acetaminophen tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.
+- Get emergency help or call 911 right away if you take too much Hydrocodone Bitartrate and Acetaminophen Tablets (overdose).
+When you first start taking Hydrocodone Bitartrate and Acetaminophen Tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.
+Talk to your healthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose. - Taking Hydrocodone Bitartrate and Acetaminophen Tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your Hydrocodone Bitartrate and Acetaminophen Tablets.
+They could die from taking it.
+Selling or giving away Hydrocodone Bitartrate and Acetaminophen Tablets is against the law. - Store Hydrocodone Bitartrate and Acetaminophen Tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.

-Do not take hydrocodone bitartrate and acetaminophen tablets if you have:
+Do not take Hydrocodone Bitartrate and Acetaminophen Tablets if you have: Severe asthma, trouble breathing, or other lung problems.

-- Severe asthma, trouble breathing, or other lung problems. - A bowel blockage or have narrowing of the stomach or intestines. - Known hypersensitivity to hydrocodone or acetaminophen, or any ingredient in hydrocodone and acetaminophen tablets.
+- A bowel blockage or have narrowing of the stomach or intestines. - Known hypersensitivity to hydrocodone bitartrate or acetaminophen, or any ingredient in Hydrocodone Bitartrate and Acetaminophen Tablets.

-Before taking hydrocodone bitartrate and acetaminophen tablets, tell your healthcare provider if you have a history of:
+Before taking Hydrocodone Bitartrate and Acetaminophen Tablets, tell your healthcare provider if you have a history of: